 Position Leader of the Oppawsition and Chief Tory-Botherer

 Time in office To come (maybe)

 El Gato is just as mysterious now as he was when he first arrived.
 Once upon a time, the beauty in black and white, who was never given a proper moniker by Jeremy Corbyn, was used for political purrposes.
 Like when Jezza tweeted a pic of El Gato alfresco, claiming that the cat had walked out of the Corbyn home when then-PM David Cameron was being interviewed on TV.
 Nowadays, he’s a lifestyle model, featuring on the Corbyn family holiday card in 2018.
 Oh, Gato.

 Position Whitehall Glamour-Bringer

-Parliamentary pet news usually focuses on kitties, but all eyes were on then-Chancellor George Osborne’s pooch when she arrived in 2013.
+Parliamentary pet news usually focuses on kitties, but all eyes were on then-Chancellor George Osborne’s pooch when she took office in 2013.
 Her arrival also signalled the departure of Freya, Osborne’s tough-as-nails tabby.
 Famed for her off-piste adventures (she once wandered down to south London and spent the night on a houseboat), Freya was sent to Kent, reportedly after fears she’d ‘bully’ precious Lola.
-Too delicate to wield much political heft, Lola may make waves as a newshound when her owner takes up his new position as editor at the Evening Standard.
+Too delicate to wield much political heft, Lola left Downing Street and became a newshound at the Evening Standard, where her owner works.